openpaperwork/pytestshot/README.md

 * No index (XDG_DATA_HOME points to a clean empty directory)
 * A clearly defined set of documents in the work directory
 * A clearly defined window size (part of Paperwork's config file)

+## pytestshot-compare

+Unfortunately, even then, it seems impossible to get screenshots that match perfectly a reference.

+Therefore, Pytestshot provides a small tool called "pytestshot-compare".
+It can be called from command line.
+It allows to compare manually and quickly the screenshots.
+It also allows renaming quickly "xxx_out.png" into "xxx_ref.png" if the user wants it.